 They are also 100% recyclable, so you can feel good about choosing a roof with minimal environmental impact.

-In addition to being eco-friendly, single-ply thermoset roofs are also very effective at keeping your home cool in summer and warm in winter.
+In addition to being eco-friendly, single-ply thermoset roofs are very effective at keeping your home cool in summer and warm in winter.

 Tile

-If you live in an area with frequent wildfires, tile is also a non-combustible material, so it can help to protect your home in the event of a fire.
+If you live in an area with frequent wildfires, tile is also a non-combustible material, so it can help protect your home in the event of a fire.

 And when it’s time to replace your roof, tile can be recycled or reused, making it a sustainable option.